Corporate Equality Index: About the Survey

 Rating Criteria for the Corporate Equality Index

-• Policy includes gender identity or expression for all operations (15)
+• Policy includes sexual orientation and gender identity/gender identity or expression for all operations (5)

 To secure full credit for benefits criteria, each benefit must be available to all benefits-eligible U.S. employees.
 In areas where more than one health insurance plan is available, at least one inclusive plan must be available.

-• Equivalency in same- and different-sex spousal medical and soft benefits (10)
+• Equivalency in same- and different-sex spousal medical and soft benefits (No points awarded)

 • Equivalency in same- and different-sex domestic partner medical and soft benefits (10)

-• Equal health coverage for transgender individuals without exclusion for medically necessary care (10) (more info)
+• Equal health coverage for transgender individuals without exclusion for medically necessary care (25)

-3. Supporting an Inclusive Culture & Corporate Social Responsibility (40 points possible)
+3. Supporting an Inclusive Culture (25 points possible)

 a.
-Three LGBTQ+ Internal Training and Education Best Practices (10)
+Four LGBTQ+ Internal Training and Accountability Efforts (5)

-Businesses must demonstrate a firm-wide, sustained and accountable commitment to diversity and cultural competency, including at least three of the following elements:
+Businesses must demonstrate a firm-wide, sustained and accountable commitment to diversity and cultural competency, including at least four of the following elements:

 • New hire training clearly states that the nondiscrimination policy includes gender identity and sexual orientation and provides definitions or scenarios illustrating the policy for each